open-telemetry/opentelemetry-js/examples/opentracing-shim/README.md

 ## Useful links
 - For more information on OpenTelemetry, visit: <https://opentelemetry.io/>
 - For more information on OpenTelemetry for Node.js, visit: <https://github.com/open-telemetry/opentelemetry-js/tree/master/packages/opentelemetry-node>
+- For more information on OpenTracing, visit: <https://opentracing.io/>

 ## LICENSE